 Midwinter sun festivals were celebrated in ancient Britain & Scandinavia.
 In Germanic & Scandinavian countries a huge log was carried into the house to serve as the foundation for holiday fires.
 The Yule log at Jultid (Yuletide) would burn for twelve days, and a different sacrifice would be made on each of the twelve days.
 Lighted candles and winter fires were used by sun-worshippers to encourage the rebirth of the Sun (as if some feared that days would continue to get shorter until the Sun ceased to return).
 Similarly tying fruit to the branches of trees was intended to encourage the coming of Spring.

 During the midwinter festival Makar Sankranti, Hindus bathe in rivers such as the Ganges (Ganga) and offer water to the Sun god.
-Makar (Makara) means Capricorn and Sankranti means transition, so the festival celebrates the transition of the Sun from Sagittarius to Capricorn, and the ascendency of the Sun god into the Northern Hemisphere.
+Makar (Makara) means Capricorn and Sankranti means transition, so the festival celebrates the transition of the Sun from Sagittarius to Capricorn, and the ascendancy of the Sun god into the Northern Hemisphere.
 It is the Sun god who transcends time and who rotates the Wheel of Time.
 Hindus believe that bathing in the Ganges can result in forgiveness of sins and help in the attainment of salvation.
+In mid-autumn Hindus, Jains, and Sikhs celebrate Diwali, the "festival of lights" signifying the victory of light over darkness (and of knowledge over ignorance, good over evil, and hope over despair).

 The constellation (Zodiac sign) visible at dawn on the day of the Spring Equinox has been regarded as of special significance (currently changing from Pisces to Aquarius due to the 26,000 year precession of the Earth — the advent of "the Age of Aquarius").
-The chief holiday for the ancient Hebrews was celebrated at the first full moon after the Spring Equinox.
+The chief holiday for the ancient Hebrews was usually celebrated at the first full moon after the Spring Equinox.
 Although this holiday was originally a celebration of Spring, it was later celebrated in remembrance of the Exodus from Egypt and was called Passover.
 The holiday entered Christian celebration by the fact that Christ was reputedly arrested and crucified at Passover.
-Because Christians insisted that Easter should be celebrated on a Sunday, the Council of Nicea decreed that Easter be the first Sunday after the fourteenth day of a lunar month (Paschal Full Moon, which is approximately the first full moon) following the date of the Spring Equinox (which is assumed to be March 21st, often incorrectly).
+(Scholars disagree on whether the Last Supper was a Passover meal.)
+Because Christians insisted that Easter should be celebrated on a Sunday, the Council of Nicea decreed that Easter be the first Sunday after the fourteenth day of a lunar month (Paschal Full Moon, which is approximately the first full moon) following the date of the Spring Equinox (which is often incorrectly assumed to be March 21st).
 Easter can occur on any date from March 22nd to April 25th.
 In the first centuries of Christianity Easter was by far the most significant Christian holiday (holy day) and Christmas was not a holiday at all.

 The word for "Easter" in most of the Romance Languages is a variant of the Hebrew "Passover", but the English word is unrelated to these forms.
 Possibly, the English word "Easter" is derived from the name of an Anglo-Saxon goddess of Spring, "Eostre" (source of the word "estrogen").
 Or it may have come from "Ishtar/Astarte" the Babylonian/Chaldean Venus who was the consort of the sun-god.
 Or it may have come from the same root as "east", associating the source of the rising sun with the resurrection ("rising") of Christ.
 Sunrise service, painted eggs and rabbits have all symbolized rebirth and fertility in Spring celebrations from ancient times.
 Celebration of motherhood (mother's day) is also most often in the Spring, another possible association with fertility.